bao-project/bao-docs/source/bao_hyp/config.rst

     - ``iommu.base`` [mandatory if IOMMU is available] - is the base address for the IOMMU;
-    - ``iommu.fq_irq_id`` [mandatory if IOMMU is available] - the Fault Queue interrupt ID (the current implementatio assumes this is a wired interrupt);
+    - ``iommu.fq_irq_id`` [mandatory if IOMMU is available] - the Fault Queue interrupt ID (the current implementation assumes this is a wired interrupt);

 CPU Affinity
 ************